Slinet6056/archpkg-build/README.md

 ## Notes

 - Ensure that your repository contains subdirectories named after each `package_name` within the `pkgs_path` (default: ".").
 Each subdirectory should contain the necessary `PKGBUILD` file.
-- The GPG private key and passphrase should be stored as secrets in your GitHub repository.
+- Store the complete GPG private key (including header and footer) and passphrase as separate secrets in your GitHub repository.
 - When updating a repository, the `repo_path` will be automatically created if it doesn't exist.
 - Automatic repository update may cause conflicts when using matrix strategy.
 To resolve this issue, you can use the [Matrix Lock](https://github.com/marketplace/actions/matrix-lock) action.
 This action allows you to control the execution order of jobs, preventing conflicts during repository updates.
 For a specific implementation example, please refer to [this workflow file](https://github.com/Slinet6056/AUR/blob/master/.github/workflows/build.yml).